Pitaya

-Dragon fruit is cultivated in Peru, Mexico, South Asia, Southeast Asia, East Asia, the United States, the Caribbean, Australia, Mesoamerica and throughout tropical and subtropical regions of the world.

 Vernacular names

-These fruits are commonly known in English as "dragon fruit", a name used since 1963, apparently resulting from the leather-like skin and prominent scaly spikes on the fruit exterior.
+These fruits are commonly known in English as strawberry pear or dragon fruit, a name used since 1963, apparently resulting from the leather-like skin and prominent scaly spikes on the fruit exterior.
+The fruit is often designated as "Vietnamese dragon fruit" as Vietnam is the lead exporter.
 The fruit may also be known as a strawberry pear.

 The names pitahaya and pitaya derive from Mexico, and pitaya roja in Central America and northern South America, possibly relating to pitahaya for names of tall cacti species with flowering fruit.

 Geography

 Pitaya or dragon fruit is native to the region of southern Mexico and along the Pacific coasts of Guatemala, Costa Rica, and El Salvador.
+It was introduced to Indochina by the French around 1860.
 The dragon fruit is cultivated in East Asia, South Asia, Southeast Asia, the United States, the Caribbean, Australia, and throughout tropical and subtropical regions of the world.

 Varieties

 Stenocereus

 Stenocereus fruit (sour pitayas) are a variety that is commonly eaten in the arid regions of the Americas.
 They are more sour and refreshing, with juicier flesh and a stronger taste.

 The sour pitaya or pitaya agria (S. gummosus) in the Sonoran Desert has been an important food source for indigenous peoples of the Americas.
 The Seri people of northwestern Mexico still harvest the fruit, and call the plant ziix is ccapxl "thing whose fruit is sour".

 The fruit of related species, such as S. queretaroensis and the dagger cactus or pitaya de mayo (S. griseus), are also locally important foods.
 The fruit of the organ pipe cactus (S. thurberi, called ool by the Seris) is the pitaya dulce "sweet pitaya".
-It has a more tart taste than Selenicereus fruit, described as somewhat reminiscent of watermelon.